PaulBratslavsky/epic-next-course-blog/004-lesson/README.md

 }
 ```

-Now, restart your frontend Next.js project and try submitting the form with our entering any data, you should see the following errors.
+Now, restart your frontend Next.js project and try submitting the form without entering any data; you should see the following errors.

 ![010-zod-form-errors](./images/010-zod-form-errors.gif)

-Nice, not that we know our form validation work, let's move on and create a service that will handle our Strapi Auth Login.
+Nice.
+We don't know if our form validation works, so let's move on and create a service that will handle our Strapi Auth Login.

 ## Authentication with Next.js and Strapi

-Now let's work on registering our user via our **Strapi API** you can find the process explained [here](https://docs.strapi.io/dev-docs/plugins/users-permissions#registration)
+Now, let's register our user via our **Strapi API**.
+You can find the process explained [here](https://docs.strapi.io/dev-docs/plugins/users-permissions#registration)

 The basic overview,

-- make a request to register user to Strapi
+- request to register user to Strapi
-- after user is created we will get back a JWT token
+- after the user is created, we will get back a JWT token
-- save the cookie via `httpOnly` cookie
+- save the cookie via the `httpOnly` cookie
-- redirect the user to the `dashboard`
+- redirect the user to the `dashboard`.
 - handle Strapi errors if any exist

 Let's start by creating a service that will handle Strapi User Registration.

-Navigate to `src/app/data` and create a new folder called `services` and inside create the following file `auth-service.ts` and paste in the following code.
+Navigate to `src/app/data` and create a new folder called `services` inside.
+Create the file `auth-service.ts` and paste it into the following code.

 ```jsx
 import { getStrapiURL } from "@/lib/utils";